Bistec Con Papas (Mexican Steak And Potatoes)

 Ingredients

 • Beef steak: Any cheap steak is a good option if you want to keep this recipe in the low-budget range.
-Just remember to ask for thin slices, then cut them into small pieces as they will cook faster.
+Just remember to ask for thin slices, then cut them into small pieces so they will cook faster.

 • Tomatoes: Use fresh ripe tomatoes (jitomates, in Spanish) or substitute with canned tomato sauce, 2 cups would be enough.